 Discovering the beauty of the Alfama district is a great start to every Lisbon adventure.
 Alfama can easily be labeled a crowd favourite – almost everyone who visits this place falls in love with it.
 Let’s talk about all the things this gorgeous neighborhood has to offer and that shouldn’t be missing on your Lisbon itinerary.

 Once I got to Alfama, I was slightly confused as to which route to take and how to not get lost.
 The streets of Alfama can get a bit tricky because they are so intertwined and you’re constantly going uphill and downhill.

-I found out the best way to explore this place is by either taking the number 28 tram (change the rest of these), or walking along its route.
+I found out the best way to explore this place is by either taking tram number 28, or walking along its route.
 Bear in mind that taking this exact tram is on everyone’s Lisbon itinerary, so riding on it feels like being in a can of sardines.

-Alternatively, you can take the number 12 tram , which takes a very similar route, but it gets way less crowded.
+Alternatively, you can take tram number 12, which takes a very similar route, but it gets way less crowded.

 The Se Cathedral

 The Se Cathedral, or Lisbon Cathedral, is the oldest and most important church in the city.
 The cathedral was constructed back in the 12th century.
 It was built in predominantly Romanesque style.

 The entrance is free of charge, but you need to pay a small fee if you want to see the cloister and the treasury as well.